 Ross said there were many instances in New Zealand that this happened and he intimated that the same instance is true in the US.
 He mentioned some notable cases like that where people undertook asset inventory for maybe three or four years and never finished.

-Important things to remember in developing asset inventory
+Important things to remember in developing an asset inventory

 Based on Ross’ experience, here are some indicators: